worldbank/dime-github-trainings/README.md

 3. Everyone creates a branch from this new branch
 4. 2 people try to edit the same file (one in the same line, another in a different section).
 The others add a new file.
 One person adds a catalog file.
 5. Commit changes, check the syntax of the commit
-6. Merge branches, see what happens
+6. Merge branches to the branch created in step 2, see what happens
-7. Resolve Merge Conflicts
+7. Resolve Merge Conflicts, set "approval"
-8. merge back to the new branch, then develop
+8. merge back to then develop
 9. Misc: Placeholder files, .git ignore, "hosted in repo"